notaz/picodrive/platform/base_readme.txt

 About
 -----

+#ifdef PSP
+This is yet another Megadrive / Genesis emulator for PSP, but with Sega CD / Mega CD support.
+Although it has been originally written having ARM CPU based devices in mind, it has now been ported to PSP too, by replacing ARM specific parts with portable C code.
+The base code originates from Dave's (fdave, finalburn) PicoDrive 0.30 for Pocket PC.
+The Sega/Mega CD code is roughly based on Stephane Dallongeville's Gens.
+#else
 This is yet another Megadrive / Genesis / Sega CD / Mega CD emulator, which was written having ARM-based handheld devices in mind (such as PDAs, smartphones and handheld consoles like GP2X and Gizmondo of course).